jpepper-infosec/jpepper-infosec/README.md

 - 🛠 **Hack The Box Academy – Penetration Tester Job Role Path**
   Developing practical skills in enumeration, exploitation, and post-exploitation using simulated infrastructure challenges.

-- 🐍 **Python for Security**
-  Creating scripts for reconnaissance, log parsing, and automation to support learning and workflows across Red and Blue Team concepts.

-- 🔍 **Detection and Investigation Concepts**
-  Exploring Sigma rules, Sysmon logs, and the MITRE ATT&CK framework to understand how attacker behaviour can be observed and interpreted.

 ---